kumajimmy/mushroom_poison_identification_project/README.md

   }
 }
 ```
-8. In the cloned repository, create a file named config.py and add your default firebase reference URL as “firebase_url = “default_reference/.json”
+8. In the cloned repository, open the config.py and change the firebase_url to your default firebase reference URL as “firebase_url = “default_reference/.json”
-<tb><tb><tb>Also in the config.py file, create a dictionary named “DATABASE_URLS”  with the key as the number starting from 0 (ie, 0-7) and the values as the reference URLs for the databases created in step 7.
+<tb><tb><tb>Also in the config.py file, modify the dictionary named “DATABASE_URLS” and change the reference URL values to the ones created in step 7.
 9. From the cloned repository direcotry as the root and virtual environment activated, from the command line, run “python3 distribute_data.py”; this will populate the databases created in step 7 via a hashing function and requests library utilizing the Firebase REST API.
 Check Firebase console to confirm population.
 10. Push repository to github to deploy on streamlit.
 Make sure your have an account on Steamlit, and it is connected to pushed github.